nikaro/devc/README.md

   endif
 endfunction

-" install devcontainer plugins if exist and we are in a container if filereadable('.devcontainer/devcontainer.json') && s:IsDocker() let devcontainer = json_decode(readfile('.devcontainer/devcontainer.json'))
+" if there is a devcontainer and we are in a container if filereadable('.devcontainer/devcontainer.json') && s:IsDocker() let devcontainer = json_decode(readfile('.devcontainer/devcontainer.json'))
+    " install vim plugins
-    for plugin in get(devcontainer, 'vim-extensions')
+    for plugin in get(devcontainer, 'vim-extensions', [])
       Plug plugin
+    endfor
+	" apply vim settings
+    for setting in get(devcontainer, 'vim-settings', [])
+      execute setting
     endfor
 endif